Updated: Mar 27

 This week I'm looking at 12 movies in honor of Easter and Passover.
 So far, I've looked at The Last Days in the Desert as well as The Robe & Risen.
-Today, I temporarily turn from Jesus movies and beginning looking at a Passover movie.
-Or perhaps I should say the Passover movie - what is undoubtedly the most popular depiction of Moses' life (not to mention the Old Testament) that has ever been made.
+In today's post, I temporarily turn from Jesus movies and take look at a Passover movie.
+Or perhaps I should say the Passover movie - what is undoubtedly the most popular depiction of Moses' life (and Old Testament events) that has ever been made.

 Directed by: Cecil B. DeMille